russross/blackfriday/mmark2rfc.md

     In v2 this is not supported so the above will result in one figure.
 Yes one, because the fenced code block does not have a caption, so it will not be wrapped in a figure.

-    So in v2 the inner captions *are* used, but the other one will be discarded as there is no way to typeset it.
+    To summerize in v2 the inner captions *are* used and the outer one is discarded, for v3 it is the other way around.

+## Images in v2

+TODO

 # Miscellaneous Features